wboag/Scheme-NLP/README.md

       - can predict the probabilities of sentences based on ngram frequencies from the training corpus.
       - supports additive (Laplace) smoothing.
       - will be able to generate random text using the ngram frequncies as a probability distribution.

+    2) A word stemming module.
+This module:

+        - implements Porter's stemming algorithm.
+        - can stem word down to their root (ex. "training" -> "train")
+        - does not need any training.